sameershukla/JavaFPLearning/README.md

 # What you'll learn and how the code is structured.

 The repository contains examples that demonstrate the principles of writing elegant functional code.
+The repo so far has 2 packages "basic" and "problems".
+One should start exploring from the "basic" package that has several sub-packages covering each FP concept one should start learning in this order

+basics
+   -- composition
+            -- basic
+            -- advance
+   -- hof
+   -- currying

-###  The "chaining.basic" and "chaining.advance" packages in Java for Function Chaining
+###  The "composition.basic" and "composition.advance" packages in Java for Function Chaining

-The "chaining.basic" package provides a comprehensive guide for chaining regular functions, covering examples for String manipulation, file reading, and handling functions with multiple parameters.
+The "composition.basic" package provides a comprehensive guide for chaining regular functions, covering examples for String manipulation, file reading, and handling functions with multiple parameters.
 Here is the suggested order for learning these examples:

 **StringFunctionPipeline**: Creating a pipeline of functions to manipulate strings.

-**FileOperationPipeline**: Breaking down a file reading code into a sequence of functions that are later chained together.

 **BiFunctionPipeline**: Chaining BiFunctions and returning Tuples, utilizing the Tuple class.